cogini/elixir-deploy-template/README.md

 CI server, then that goes double.
 You don't want to give the CI service access to your production keys.

-For secure applications like health care, developers should not have access to the prod environment.
+For secure applications like health care, we want to minimize the number of people who have access to the prod environment and sensitive customer data.
 You can restrict vault password access to your ops team, or use different keys for different environments.

 You can also set up a build/deploy server in the cloud which has access to the